Robertleoj/Ultimate-Tic-Tac-Toe/README.md

 ```
 make clean
 ```
-to delete all files produced during compilation, except for the game binary.
+to delete all files produced during compilation.